Fire Rescue Apparatus

 Engine 1 is a 2018 Smeal engine.
 It carries 500 gallons of water and has a 2000 GPM pump.
 Engine 1 responds from station 1 and is the first engine out for the western half Davidson.
 Engine 1 carries a variety of firefighting and rescue equipment including ground ladders, hoses, saws, medical equipment, and a set of hydraulic rescue tools.

 Engine 2 is a 2018 Smeal engine.
 It carries 1000 gallons of water and has a 1500 GPM pump.
 Engine 2 responds from station 2 and is the first truck out for the eastern half of Davidson.
 Engine 2 also carries a variety of firefighting and rescue equipment including ground ladders, hoses, saws, medical equipment and a set of hydraulic rescue tools.

 Engine 2 is a 2007 Pierce Quantum Pumper-Tanker.
 It has a pump size of 1,500 gallons per minute and a water tank size of 1,000 gallons.
 This unit can function as a primary pumper and a water tanker.
-This unit carries additional water that is used on fires on the interstate, highway, and other areas without hydrants within our jurisdiction.
-In addition to the additional water carrying capacity, this unit has a dedicated firefighting foam tank and proportioning system for use on flammable liquid fire emergencies.
+It carries additional water that is used on fires on the interstate, highway, and other areas without hydrants within our jurisdiction.
+In addition to the additional water carrying capacity, the Engine 3 unit has a dedicated firefighting foam tank and proportioning system for use on flammable liquid fire emergencies.